CoopGuy/Js-Snake/README.md

 # Js-Snake
-  A javascript browser based version of the classic game "Snake" To play the game simply download the .zip, unzip it, and open index.html in yor preferred browser
+  A javascript browser based version of the classic game "Snake"

   The following is an explanation of exactly how the code works and how each file interacts with the main program